 Employee engagement, information, consultation and the future of work

-But in the wake of inexorable technological advance, are people being lost and potential liabilities revealed?
+But in the wake of inexorable technological advance, are people being lost and potential liabilities being created?
 In some cases, and without the right legal advice, the answer is yes.

 New engagement demands new arrangements

-The issue lies in the manner in which businesses engage with their workers.
-Digital transformation is certainly generating new jobs, but business owners are recognising the need to restructure their operations and shedding non-core business to make the most of technological change.
-They’re looking at new ways of creating engaged workforces from direct employment, and contingent worker and managed service solutions (heralding the rise of the ‘gig economy’), which carry complex tax, immigration and employment status issues.
+Digital transformation is certainly generating new jobs, but business owners are also recognising the need to restructure their operations, potentially shedding non-core business to make the most of technological change.
+Many are looking at new ways of creating engaged workforces by blending direct employment with contingent worker and managed service solutions (the so-called ‘gig economy’), which carry complex tax, immigration and employment status issues.

 Taking an international perspective

 Increasingly, we’re advising clients on their strategic approach to worker information and consultation.
-For larger clients, this can involve a cascade beginning with a European Works Council (EWC), which represents workers across the whole of the European Economic Area.
-Training management, planning for meetings and renegotiating the EWC Agreement itself require thought and training, which Osborne Clarke is experienced in.
+For larger clients with a European presence, this can involve a cascade beginning with a European Works Council (EWC).
+Planning for meetings and renegotiating the EWC Agreement itself require thought and training.

-The information and consultation exercise is often about restructuring the business for suitability and success in a changing market, sometimes involving consultation on redundancies and business transfers (‘TUPE’) at a national level.
-Dovetailing all of this across differing timescales requires careful planning and execution, particularly if it’s on a worldwide basis.
+The information and consultation exercise is often about restructuring the business for success in a changing market, sometimes involving redundancies and statutory business transfers.
+Dovetailing all of this across differing timescales requires careful planning and execution.

-Unsurprisingly, ensuring that your worker-contract models are fit for purpose is an area where expert legal advice can make a critical difference.
-With deep expertise and an enviable EU/international footprint, Osborne Clarke is a market leader in contingent workforce and gig worker issues.
+Engaging with a contingent workforce raises challenges around protecting trade secrets and confidential information, and avoiding serious tax and employment status risk.
+Expert legal advice can make a critical difference to ensuring that your worker-contract models are fit for purpose.
+With deep expertise and an enviable international footprint, Osborne Clarke is a market leader in contingent workforce and gig worker issues.

 Applying intelligence to transformation